fvukojevic/Image-Sorting-Visualizer/README.md

-Real Readme comming soon, as for now, this is just a basic way you start a vuejs app after cloning
+Real Readme comming soon, as for now, this is just a basic way you start a vuejs app after cloning.

+Test the app at:  https://image-sorting-visualizer.herokuapp.com/

 # image-visualizer